John Dolmayan: Other projects

 Dolmayan recorded drums for Killing Joke's 2003 self-titled album, (although the band ended up going with Dave Grohl's tracks) as well as Scum of the Earth's debut album, Blah...Blah...Blah...Love Songs for the New Millennium.
 He also played drums on the Axis of Justice concert tour with various artists and on the Serj Tankian solo debut, Elect the Dead.

 In June 2009, Dolmayan formed a new rock band called Indicator with three friends from Southern California, members of the recently disbanded punk rock band If All Else Fails: Tom Capossela, Ryan Huber, and Ryan Murphy.
 The band played their first show at The Bitter End in San Diego on July 22, 2009, with Dolmayan's fellow Scars on Broadway member Franky Perez joining the band for a few songs.
 Their second and final show took place at a strip club in Las Vegas.
 The band wrote 10-12 songs from 2009 to 2010; live and acoustic demos exist of them all.
 The four remain in contact although it is uncertain whether the songs will ever be properly recorded.

 Dolmayan performed with System of a Down bandmates Daron Malakian and bassist Shavo Odadjian and Scars on Broadway guitarist Franky Perez for Odadjian's Halloween show.
 Dolmayan, Malakian, and Odadjian performed together again in November 2009 during a charity show for Deftones bassist Chi Cheng.

 Dolmayan has devoted much of his life to the comic book retail industry, including launching Torpedo Comics out of Nevada.
 Torpedo Comics has two brick and mortar stores in addition to a significant online presence.

-In 2009, John auditioned for The Smashing Pumpkins, in the absence of Jimmy Chamberlin.
+In 2009, John auditioned for the Smashing Pumpkins, in the absence of Jimmy Chamberlin.

 In 2014, Dolmayan started a Kickstarter to fund cover project, These Grey Men, releasing their first single, a cover of Radiohead's "Street Spirit (Fade Out)", in January 2020.
 Avenged Sevenfold singer M. Shadows contributed vocals to the track; Tom Morello contributed the guitar solo at the song's close.
 The second single features System of a Down bandmate Serj Tankian in a cover of David Bowie's "Starman".

 Personal life

-Dolmayan is married to Diana Dolmayan, who is the sister of Tankian's wife Angela, making them brothers-in-law.
+John Dolmayan is married to Diana Dolmayan (née Madatyan), who is the sister of Tankian's wife Angela, making them brothers-in-law.

-On his social media accounts, Dolmayan is very politically active like his bandmates, but unlike most members of System of a Down, particularly Tankian, Dolmayan supported Donald Trump's presidency.
+On his social media accounts, Dolmayan is very politically active like his bandmates; unlike most members of System of a Down, particularly Tankian, Dolmayan supported Donald Trump's presidency.
 Tankian has stated that it is "frustrating" to be politically opposite with his bandmate and brother-in-law.
+In October 2023, Dolmayan claimed he had lost friends as well as "hundreds of thousands of fans" on Instagram due to his controversial opinions about Trump, his beliefs that Black Lives Matter "never had legitimacy" and was a "propaganda tool" for the Democratic Party, and his arguments that the COVID-19 pandemic "has always been about money".

 A long time comic book fan, Dolmayan owns a comic book shop, Torpedo Comics, in Las Vegas.